 E5 (Super Plus) is much less common in Europe and is not found everywhere.
 And in some countries the number of proposals is very limited.

-The highest prices can be found in the Netherlands, Norway and Greece.
+The highest prices can be found in the Netherlands, Greece and Italy.
 The difference with the average European price in these countries can reach 35-40%.

 B7 Diesel fuel, as well as E5 (Super) fuel, is widespread in Europe and is found at every gas station.